How to Follow Up With Recruiters After a Career Fair

 If you send the letter as an email message, include your name in the subject of the message, so your contact knows who the message is from.

 Your message will have a better chance of being opened and read if the recipient is aware of who you are and why you are writing.

 Here is an example of a follow-up email you can send following an initial job fair introduction to a recruiter.

 Subject Line: Evan Jones Job Fair Follow-up

 Thank you for taking the time to speak with me at XXX University’s job fair last week.
 I have tailored my academic studies in accounting in the hope that I might one day work at a Big Five firm, and it was exciting for me to get a glimpse of [Name of firm’s] company culture and mission during our conversation.

-I have attached an updated copy of the resume I gave you at the Career Fair, and am happy to provide references at your request.
-I will call next week to see if we can arrange a time to discuss this position together.
+I have attached an updated copy of the resume I gave you at the career fair and am happy to provide references at your request.
+I will call next week to see if we can arrange a time to discuss this position.